Himolde-IBE151/Hangman/solution/README.md

  Initialization
 # Execution loop:
 - #Play until finish
-+ repeat N times --> I need initialize N as the max number of attempts
++ repeat N times everything from here to endloop --> I need initialize N as the max number of attempts
 +     print word with spaces
 -     #if word is guessed:
 +     read a letter